ganeti/ganeti/man/gnt-cluster.rst

 EPO
 ~~~

-**epo** [--on] [--groups|--all] *arguments*
+**epo** [--on] [--groups|--all] [--power-delay] *arguments*

 Performs an emergency power-off on nodes given as arguments.
-If ``--groups``
+If
-is given, arguments are node groups.
-If ``--all`` is provided, the whole
+``--groups`` is given, arguments are node groups.
+If ``--all`` is
-cluster will be shut down.
+provided, the whole cluster will be shut down.

-The ``--on`` flag recovers the cluster after an emergency power-off
+The ``--on`` flag recovers the cluster after an emergency power-off.
+When powering on the cluster you can use ``--power-delay`` to define the
+time in seconds (fractions allowed) waited between powering on
+individual nodes.

-Please note that the master node will not be turned down or up automatically.
+Please note that the master node will not be turned down or up
-It will just be left in a state, where you can manully perform the shutdown of
+automatically.
+It will just be left in a state, where you can manully
-that one node.
-If the master is in the list of affected nodes and this is not a
+perform the shutdown of that one node.
+If the master is in the list of
-complete cluster emergency power-off (e.g. using ``--all``), you're required to
+affected nodes and this is not a complete cluster emergency power-off
+(e.g. using ``--all``), you're required to do a master failover to
-do a master failover to another node not affected.
+another node not affected.

 GETMASTER
 ~~~~~~~~~